ajimix/WatchKit-Framer/README.md

 ### Pagination

 Creates a framer page component with the apple watch pagination dots.
-Pagination contains a set of pages.
+Pagination contains a set of pages that can be swiped.

 ![Apple Watch Pagination](img/pagination.jpg)